-Should it be on Leg Day, Back Day or what is the best day to do Power Cleans?
+Should it be on Leg Day, Back Day or when to do Power Cleans?

 This article and video discusses

-What day to do Power Cleans is a very common question, if you read discussions in popular forums, such as
+What day should I do Power Cleans is a very common question, if you read discussions in popular forums, such as

 - What day to do Power Cleans from Elite Fitness

 - What day do you guys Power Clean from Bodybuilding.com

 - When to do Power Cleans from Muscle Talk

 - What day should I do Power Cleans from Marunde Muscle